2. Average, Median and Mode

 CTRL + Page Up/Page Down: Move to next sheet

-I'll press Alt + N again to create another name, and this will be called Dates, and in the Refers to box I'll select the first column with Ctrl + Shift + Down Arrow.
+I'll press Alt N again to create another name, and this will be called Dates, and in the Refers to box, I'll select the first column, with Control Shift, down arrow.

-I'll press OK again and Esc to close the Name Manager dialog box.
+I'll press OK again, and escape to close the Name Manager dialogue box.

 And this tells me that the average is $5,738.